 Tools and models

-Our case study is based on a forecast decision modelling chain.
-Deterministic and ensemble weather forecasts are integrated in a conceptual hydrological model, calibrated for operational purposes.
-The generated streamflow forecasts are subsequently used as input to a heuristic water reservoir model for the optimisation of energy production.
+Our case study was based on a forecast decision modelling chain.
+Deterministic and ensemble weather forecasts were integrated in a conceptual hydrological model, calibrated for operational purposes.
+The generated streamflow forecasts were subsequently used as input to a heuristic water reservoir model for the optimisation of energy production.

 Data available from stakeholders is complemented with weather forecasts from IMPREX Work Package 3 (Improved meteorological predictability and climate scenarios) and hydrological forecasts from IMPREX Work Package 4 (Improved predictability of hydrological extremes).